FS Class ETR 500: Prototypes

-In 1988 the first prototype motorcar, called ETR 500-X and nicknamed "Remo," as the brother of the first Roman king, rolled out of the factory in Vado Ligure.
+In 1988, the first prototype motorcar, called ETR 500-X and nicknamed "Remo," as the brother of the first Roman king, rolled out of the factory in Vado Ligure.
 It was tested on the Direttissima line in the combination of a measuring car and an E 444 locomotive, reaching a record speed of 319 km/h.

-In 1990 the 2 first complete trainsets, called ETR 500-Y and nicknamed "Romolo," as the first Roman king, were delivered.
+In 1990, the two first complete trainsets, called ETR 500-Y and nicknamed "Romolo," as the first Roman king, were delivered.
 They were used as test units between their delivery and 1995, when the first production sets entered into service.
-Between 1995 and 1997 they were also used in normal commercial service when there was a shortage of normal ETR.500 trainsets.
+Between 1995 and 1997, they were also used in normal commercial service when there was a shortage of normal ETR.500 trainsets.

-The 3 motorcars of the prototype sets are now based at different locations in Italy and unfortunately have been vandalised and graffitized.
-The middle cars of the 2 ETR 500-Y sets are now part of the two RFI ETR.500 test trains Y1 and Y2.
+The three motorcars of the prototype sets are now based at different locations in Italy and have been vandalised and graffitied.
+The middle cars of the two ETR 500-Y sets are now part of the two RFI ETR.500 test trains Y1 and Y2.

 First generation

-After the success of the 2 prototypes, FS decided to order 30 mono-current trainsets supporting the 3 kV DC supply of existing lines.
-Delivered between 1992 and 1996, with interiors styled by design company Pininfarina, they consist of 2 motorcars (numbered E 404 100 to 159), four first class cars, a restaurant car, and six second class cars.
+After the success of the two prototypes, FS decided to order 30 mono-current trainsets supporting the 3 kV DC supply of existing lines.
+Delivered between 1992 and 1996, with interiors styled by design company Pininfarina, they consist of two motorcars (numbered E 404 100 to 159), four first class cars, a restaurant car, and six second class cars.
 Although suited for driving 300 km/h, they were limited to 250 km/h on the Direttissima as the current drawn from the catenary at 300 km/h would be too high.
 This was also the reason why a second generation, dual-voltage trains was ordered.

 Major routes of this train were Chiusi-Milan, Florence-Naples, Milan-Rome Termini, Milan-Naples, Bologna-Rome Termini, Milan-Salerno, Milan-Venice, Venice-Rome Termini.

 Between 2006 and 2008, the first generation trains have been upgraded with newly built E.404 6xx dual-voltage motorcars, coupled to the existing middle cars.
 All E.404 0xx motorcars of the older trainsets have been refurbished and transformed into locomotives of the type E.414, to haul EuroStarCity and later Frecciabianca trains on selected routes.
 These trains consist of two E.414 locomotives and 10 former Intercity UIC-Z coaches.
 Although the coaches are "normal" Intercity coaches, they will mostly remain in semi-permanent coupled formation with the two E.414 locomotives.